zhangkaizhao/repos/README.md

 # repos

-A simple command tool to manage local repositories.
+A simple command line tool to manage local repositories.

 ## Notes

 * Metadata file is managed by user self manually

 The metadata of local repository should be managed by user self manually.
-The `repos` command tool only reads the metadata for operations and never modifies it.
+The `repos` command line tool only reads the metadata for operations and never modifies it.

 Please take a look at https://github.com/toml-lang/toml to get a quick introduction of toml format.

 * Vcs support is done by spawning vcs process

-Currently, the `repos` command tool calls vcs process for synchronizing repositories.
+Currently, the `repos` command line tool calls vcs process for synchronizing repositories.

 Please make sure to put vcs command line programs in the path environment before using `repos` command line to synchronizing repositories.